BlocksTechnology/BlocksScreen/README.md

 ## Acknowledgements

 We would like to express our deepest gratitude to the excellent work listed bellow, which inspired the development of [BlocksScreen](https://github.com/BlocksTechnology/BlocksScreen).
-The current project includes modified code derived from those porjects:
+The current project includes modified code derived from those projects:

 - [KlipperScreen](https://github.com/KlipperScreen/KlipperScreen)
 - [Klipper Firmware](https://github.com/Klipper3d/klipper)